 Want to admire temples?
 You could visit the One Pillar Pagoda, Ngoc Son Pagoda or the Tran Quoc Pagoda.

 Enjoy being on 2 wheels?
 One of the lesser-known ways to explore Hanoi is via bicycle!
-There is a great Hanoi Highlights tour on the back of a bicycle, offered by Baja Bikes.
+Check out this great Hanoi Highlights tour.

 Got a weekend in Hanoi?
 Every weekend (Friday, Saturday and Sunday) Hanoi’s Old Quarter turns into a buzzing night market full of roadside stalls and food hawkers.